northeastern-rc/rc-public-documentation/docs/source/software/systemwide/mpi.md

 ## Getting Help with MPI

-For assistance with getting started with using MPI or troubleshooting using MPI libraries on Discovery, reach out to us at <rchelp@northeastern.edu> or [schedule a consultation] with one of our team members.
+For assistance with getting started with using MPI or troubleshooting using MPI libraries on Explorer, reach out to us at <rchelp@northeastern.edu> or [schedule a consultation] with one of our team members.

 [Intel MPI]: https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html
 [Messaging Passing Interface (MPI)]: https://www.mpi-forum.org